Tin Pan Alley songwriter, author and lyricist

 Wrote over 159 songs including "We All Scream for Ice Cream"

 Lyricist Howard Johnson was born in Waterbury, Connecticut on June 2, 1887.
-After private music study, Johnson began his career as a pianist in Boston stage and film theatres.
-In 1914, he joined the United States Navy and served during World War I.
+He grew up in grew up in Torrington, CT, and after private music study, Johnson began his career as a pianist in Boston stage and film theatres.
+In 1918, he joined the United States Navy and served for one year during World War I. While at war he composed the popular soldier song “Where Do We Go From Here, Boys?”, which became an immediate hit with our troops in Europe.

 After the war, Johnson moved to New York City where he worked as a staff writer for publishing companies on Tin Pan Alley.
 He began collaborating with lyricists and composers such as Milton Ager, Walter Donaldson, George Meyer, Joe Meyer, Joe Davis, Percy Wenrich, James Kendis, Harry M. Woods, James Brockman, Archie Gottler and W. Edward Breuder.